Athletics at the 1908 Summer Olympics – Men's 3500 metres walk

 The men's 3500 metre walk race was held for the only time at the 1908 Summer Olympics in London.
 The competition was held on Tuesday, July 14, 1908.
 It was held in two rounds.
 There were three heats in the first round, with the top three in each heat advancing to the final.
 25 racewalkers from eight nations competed.
 NOCs could enter up to 12 athletes.

+Records

+This was the first racewalking event at the Modern Olympics (discounting the 1906 Intercalated Games which is no longer considered an official Olympic event).
+The world record for the comparable distance of 2.25 miles was 15:51 1/5 (15:19.4 pace for 3500m).